cnpm/cnpmjs.org/README.md

 * Add new features or fix bugs in the new branch
 * Make a pull request and we will review it ASAP

-Tips: make sure your code is follow the [node-style-guide](https://github.com/felixge/node-style-guide).
+Tips: make sure your code is following the [node-style-guide](https://github.com/felixge/node-style-guide).

 ## Authors